Dynamic Widget Params

 Overview

-The following Widget types currently support dynamic parameters:
+Widgets that currently support dynamic parameters:

-1. Spline Chart
+1. Spline Chart.

 Spline Chart

-Static Setup
+Static setup

-Dynamic Setup
+Dynamic setup

 KeyTypeDescription

-For example, given the following configuration JSON:
+For example, given the following Configuration JSON:

 {